While tables are useful for looking up information or finding specific numbers, it’s usually easier to see trends and make sense of data using charts.

 Progress bars are for comparing a single number to a goal value that you set.
 Open up the settings for your progress bar to choose a value for your goal, and Metabase will show you how far away your question’s current result is from the goal.

 Ah, gauges: you either love ‘em or you hate ‘em. …Or you feel “meh” about them, I guess.
-Whatever the case, gauges allow you to show a single number and where its value falls within a set of colored ranges that you can specify.
+Whatever the case, gauges allow you to show a single number in the context of a set of colored ranges that you can specify.
 By default, when you choose the Gauge visualization, Metabase will create red, yellow, and green ranges for you.

 Open up the visualization settings to define your own ranges, choose colors for them, and optionally add labels to some or all of your ranges: